A Brief History

 Interests and Family

 In addition to books, I have developed a great passion for varied subjects and objects.
-These would include homeopathy, bio-dynamic gardening (think super-charged organic, or do a web-search on it), Waldorf Education (my partner Diana Marshall and I have three children between us, and all three attended the Susquehanna Waldorf School here in Marietta, PA), organic and nutritionally dense foods, raw milk (Lancaster County has the finest milk I've ever tasted), farming, alternative energy, and the ongoing restoration of our circa 1800 home (former tavern) known as The Brick Tavern.
+These would include homeopathy, bio-dynamic gardening, Waldorf Education (my partner Diana Marshall and I have three children between us, and all three attended the Susquehanna Waldorf School here in Marietta, PA), organic and nutritionally dense foods, raw milk (Lancaster County has the finest milk I've ever tasted), farming, alternative energy, and the ongoing restoration of our circa 1800 home (former tavern) known as The Brick Tavern.
 It no longer serves spirits, but its 15 rooms and 12 fireplaces harken back to an age when people seemed to have a lot more money to build things.
-The builder's vision is not equaled by my checkbook, but we are slowly fixing the house up.
+I can also be found within the crowd at many Dead and Company concerts and Diana can be found planning the next trip to India or Thailand when she is not tending to her flocks of chickens, turkeys or ducks.
+She is also a very proficient chef with a specialty in Thai and Indian dishes, a skilled biodynamic farmer and Healer, with skills that are legion in their breadth.

 King of the Hill